phate/jlm/README.md

 Please ensure that `LLVMCONFIG` is set to the correct version of `llvm-config` as stated in dependencies.

-## More information
+## Publications
-An introduction to RVSDG and the optimizations supported by jlm can be found in the following
+An introduction to the RVSDG and the optimizations supported by jlm can be found in the following articles:
-article:

 N. Reissmann, J. C. Meyer, H. Bahmann, and M. Själander *"RVSDG: An Intermediate Representation for Optimizing Compilers"*